RACING MODELS

 Pegaso Z-102 STC (1953)

-Jaguar XK 120 C (1951)
+Jaguar XK 120 Roadster (1949)

-Jaguar XK 120 C (1951)
+Jaguar XK 120 modified (1953)

 One of the most spectacular races in which participated the Pegaso Z-102 was the Panamericana 1954.
 The President of the Dominican Republic, Rafael Trujillo, had bought a model that was called "Rosa de Thé" also known as "Cúpula".
-Wilfredo Ricart asked Touring the construction of two closed body prepared for the harsh days of the Panamericana Race.
+Wifredo Ricart asked Touring the construction of two closed body prepared for the harsh days of the Panamericana Race.
 But there was no time to finish them on time and test.
 Pegasus finally took part in the latest edition of this race in 1954 with an open version.
 The course of the test was 3,077 Km and crossed Mexico from north to south, Joaquín Palacio was going up positions in the fourth stage with poor visibility due to fog, traveling at over 210 Km/h when he saw surprised by a curve with lots of spectators invading the road because of the previous crash of a participant.
 Palacio ran off the road the car overturning and burning, but Palacio escaped with minor damage.
 The winner of that race was the Ferrari 375.
 After this there was no other international participation.

 PEGASO Z-102 BISILURO BSS (1953)